LBreda/NodeAtacAPI/README.md

 * `bool abilitata`: enabled / disabled
 * `int id_news`: news ID for the disabled status, or -1
 * `string collocazione`: Description of the location
-* `VehiclesList veicoli`: Array of incoming vehicles, ordered by time of arrival
+* `VehiclesList arrivi`: Array of incoming vehicles, ordered by time of arrival
 * `StopList primi_per_palina`: Array of Bus stop poles

 Each `StopList` array element is a dictionary: